Elli2022/My-Headless-Wordpress-Portfolio/README.md

 # My Headless Wordpress Portfolio

-### Description
+## Introduction
-This project is part of my work during the internship LIA 1.
-It is a web application built with Headless WordPress and React (using Next.js) to showcase a dynamic portfolio.
-The web application includes features such as pagination, filtering posts by category, and a freelance section.
+This project is a part of my work during my internship at Capace Media Group AB.
+It is a dynamic web application built with Headless WordPress and React (with Next.js) and aims to showcase a portfolio.
+The project utilizes Tailwind CSS for stylish and responsive design.

+## Technologies and Tools
+- React/Next.js: For modern and efficient frontend development.
+- Headless WordPress: As the backend and CMS for content management.
+- Tailwind CSS: For responsive design and customizable styles.
+- GraphQL: For handling data retrieval from WordPress.

+## Components
+The project includes several custom React components:

+### Navigation
+A navigation bar that uses Next.js' Link to handle routing between pages.
+It includes links to the homepage, about page, and contact information.

+### Header
+Displays a welcoming header and introductory text for the page, using HTML-formatted text to create custom styling and layout.

+### Footer
+A footer component that contains contact information and links, styled with Tailwind CSS for a unified appearance.

+### PostsContainer
+Presents a collection of posts or projects in a grid format.
+It handles both when posts are available and when no posts are found for a given category.

+### ProjectPost
+Details information about a specific project or post, including title, content, and a prominent image.

+### Modal
+A reusable modal component for displaying content over the existing page, providing a focused user experience.

-### Technologies Used
+### FilterCategory
-* React
-* Next.js
-* Headless WordPress
-* Tailwind CSS
+Offers a method for filtering posts based on categories, with dynamic rendering of category buttons.

+### ExploreButton and LiveWorkButton
+Button components designed to direct users to a specific URL, used to encourage interaction and engagement.

+### KeyFindings and PictureBlock
+Presents key findings and images in an impactful way, ideal for highlighting project information or artwork.

+## Contributions
+Contributions to the project are welcome.
+Create a fork, make your changes, and submit a pull request.

+## License
+Specify the license you are using for the project.

+## Contact
+Developer: Eleonora Nocentini Sköldebrink
+Organization: Capace Media Group AB
+Email: eleonora.nocentini@gmail.com

 ### Installation
 * Clone the repo: git clone [repo-url]